vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

   system, causing the release of methane into the GI tract and therefore some constipation-like GI issues.

-I got FoodMarble Aire 2 readings on 2026-02-09 and 2026-02-10, getting scores of 1.7 and 1.6 respectively, which correspond to methane levels of 8.5 ppm and 8.0 ppm respectively.
+I took FoodMarble Aire 2 readings on 2026-02-09 and 2026-02-10, getting scores of 1.7 and 1.6 respectively, which correspond to methane levels of 8.5 ppm and 8.0 ppm respectively.
 These are much higher than the levels since September 2024 during my previous abdominal discomfort, though lower than the cutoff for a definite diagnosis of IMO.
+A third reading I took on 2026-02-12 gave a methane fermentation score of 0.6, corresponding to a methane level of 3 ppm, which is still higher than my usual of zero, but now within the range of variation I have in normal times.

+See
+[foodmarble_aire_2_breath_tests.sql](../../sql/foodmarble_aire_2_breath_tests.sql)
-See [foodmarble_aire_2_breath_tests.sql](../../sql/foodmarble_aire_2_breath_tests.sql) for more breath test result details.
+for more breath test result details.